zglue-bill/tools-official/README.txt

   kconf_id_lookup (register const char *str, register GPERF_LEN_TYPE len)

 With this change, upstream should build fine both with gperf 3.1 and older versions.

-Fixing the older version distributed here would need more effort.
+NOTE:  This change has already been applied in the code base.

 kconfig-frontends for Windows
 -----------------------------